 Getting your first credit card is one of the many milestones that come with #adulting.
 Without a doubt, credit cards provide a lot of benefits.
-It offers convenience as well as an added layer of safety by mitigating the need to bring cash when travelling or even for day-to-day purchases.
+They offer convenience as well as an added layer of safety by mitigating the need to bring cash when traveling or even for day-to-day purchases.

 But with “great power comes great responsibility” and a credit card can also be a slippery slope that can derail one’s entire financial future if left unchecked.

-It’s important to identify the intangible, invisible responsibilities that come with having the plastic.
+You must be aware of the intangible, invisible responsibilities that come with having plastic.
 You need to make sure you are in control of the card and not a slave to it.
 Here are a few tips that can help you develop a healthy relationship with your credit card.

-A credit card does not provide free money.
-I repeat.
-A credit card does not provide free money.
-This may sound so basic, that it shouldn’t even be worth mentioning, but you would be surprised how easy it is to forget.
+A credit card is not an unlimited source of funds.
+Repeat this to yourself: a credit card does not provide free money.
+This tip may sound so basic that it shouldn’t even be worth mentioning, but you would be surprised how easy it is to forget.

-The subtle psychology behind credit cards has been widely studied by human behavior researchers.
+Human behavior researchers studied the subtle psychology behind credit cards.
 Drazen Prelec, associate professor of marketing at Sloan School of Management, pointed out in an article published by Spectrum, that “credit cards disconnect the pleasure of buying from the pain of paying.”
 New card carriers are especially vulnerable, as they tend to be a little trigger-happy with unnecessary expenses, only to suffer from buyer’s remorse when the bill comes at the end of the month.

-Without the physical effort of handing over your hard-earned cash, it’s up to you to mentally curb your impulse purchases so you don’t spend more than what you are able to pay.
+Without the physical effort of handing over your hard-earned cash, it’s up to you to mentally curb your impulse purchases so you don’t spend more than what you can pay.
 Because, well, you’ll be paying for it eventually.

 Reflect on how your credit card can help you in your day-to-day life, not what it can help you buy.
 When will you use it?
 Will it be for bills?
 If so, will these bills be auto-debited?
 Is it for day-to-day expenses like transportation and food?
 How much will you allocate for credit card payments at the end of the month?

-You may not have all the answers right away, but it’s important to ask yourself these and to develop a plan around it.
+You may not have all the answers right away, but you must ask yourself these and develop a plan around them.

 Don’t forget that making the effort to read the fine print can also be hugely beneficial when it comes to getting to know the perks your particular card can provide you.
 This can range from having access to an airport lounge or gift certificates after a certain amount of points are accumulated.